natasha-ironhack/cedar-pine-client/README.md

 BACKLOG:
 —shopping cart pop up /number pop up DONE
 --install an account icon for account link DONE --stock backlog availability DONE
 --do social media icons DONE
 --do footer links DONE
 --loading symbol PARTIALLY DONE (make sure all pages have it) --on the cart page, fix the lack of space between the message words "candles" and "here".
-DONE --show logout button
+DONE --show logout button DONE
+--after logging in, redirect to user page    DONE

---make green outline for cedar and pine logo
+--hide checkout button until after products are added to cart --make green outline for cedar and pine logo
 --make instagram icon bigger
 --fix payment info in url